osxmidi/LinVst-X/README.md

 ## Common Problems/Possible Fixes

+linvstxconvert will not convert vst dll's in sub folders and so some plugins might not appear after a daw scan, so if that happens then use linvstxconverttree.

+linvstxconverttree will convert vst dll's in all sub folders.

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.

 If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).